PaddlePaddle/PaddleCloud/docs/design.md

     image: registry.baidubce.com/paddle-operator/demo-wide-and-deep:v1
 ```

 The worker spec generates a pod.
-Currently worker will communicate to the master through the master's service name, we'll use a service registry for service discovery.
+Currently worker will communicate to the coordinator through the coordinator's service name, we'll use a service registry for service discovery.

 ## Feautre highlists